Introduction

 CRISPR/Cas9 genome editing

-Genes were disrupted using CRISPR/Cas-9 mediated genome editing as described (Dokshin, Ghanta, Piscopo, & Mello, 2018; Ghanta & Mello, 2020).
+Genes were disrupted using CRISPR/Cas9 mediated genome editing as described (Dokshin, Ghanta, Piscopo, & Mello, 2018; Ghanta & Mello, 2020).
 The strategy involved the utilization of homology-directed insertion of custom designed single strand DNA template (ssODN), which had two homology arms of 35bp flanking the targeted PAM site.
-Between two homology arms, a short sequence containing a unique restriction enzyme cutting site and in frame as well as out of frame stop codons was included.
+Between two homology arms, a short sequence containing a unique restriction enzyme cutting site as well as in-frame and out-of-frame stop codons, was included.
 The insertion of ssODN template would delete 16 bases of coding sequence, ensuring the proper gene disruption.
-To prepare the injection cocktail, 0.5 μl of Cas-9 protein (IDT) was mixed with 5 μl of 0.4μg/μl tracrRNA (IDT, United States) and 2.8 μl of 0.4 μg/μl crRNA (IDT).
+To prepare the injection cocktail, 0.5 μl of Cas9 protein (IDT) was mixed with 5 μl of 0.4μg/μl tracrRNA (IDT, United States) and 2.8 μl of 0.4 μg/μl crRNA (IDT).
 The mixture was incubated at 37°C for at least 10 minutes before 2.2 μl of 1μg/μl ssODN (or 500 ng dsDNA) and 2 μl of 0.6 μg/μl rol-6 co-injection marker were added.
 Nuclease-free water was used to bring the final volume to 20 μl.
 The injection mixture was centrifuged for 2 minutes before use.

 Behavioral assays

 H2S evoked locomotion activity was monitored as described previously (Laurent et al., 2015; Zhao et al., 2022).
 Briefly, OP50 bacteria were seeded on the assay plates 16 hours before use.
 The border of bacterial lawn was removed using a PDMS stamp.
 For each assay, 25 to 30 day-one adult animals were picked onto assay plates, allowed to settle down for 15 minutes, and subsequently sealed within microfluidic chambers.
 A syringe pump (PHD 2000, Harvard Apparatus) was employed to deliver gas mixtures into the microfluidic chamber at a constant flow of 3 ml/min.
 The rapid switch between different gas mixtures were controlled by Telfon valves coupled with ValveBank Perfusion Controller (AutoMate Scientific).
 The locomotory activity at different gas mixtures were monitored using a high-resolution camera (FLIR) mounted on a Zeiss Stemi 508 microscope.
-Videos were captured at a rate of 2 frames per second, starting with a 2-minute recording in 7% O2, followed by 11 minutes in H2S, and ending with a final 5-minute period in 7% O2.
+Videos were captured at a rate of 2 frames per second, starting with a 2-minute recording in 7% O2, followed by 10 or 11 minutes in H2S, and ending with 7% O2.
 For the long-term recording in H2S, video capture commenced with a 2-minute period in 7% O2, followed by a duration of 148 minutes in 150 ppm H2S, and concluded with a final 2-minute interval in 7% O2.
+For each strain or condition, 3 to 4 replicates were performed.

 RNA extraction and sequencing

-To obtain RNA samples for RNA-seq, thirty young adult animals were picked to each fresh plate and allowed to lay eggs for 2 hours, after which the adult animals were removed and eggs were allowed to develop into day one adults.
-Day one animals were subsequently challenged with H2S for three different time points (1 hour, 2 hours and 12 hours).
-For each time point, five plates of day one animals were exposed to 50 ppm H2S, 150 ppm H2S or 7% O2 as a control group.
+To obtain RNA samples for RNA-seq, thirty young adult animals were picked to each fresh plate and allowed to lay eggs for 2 hours, after which the adult animals were removed and eggs were allowed to develop into day-one adults.
+Day-one animals were subsequently challenged with H2S for three different time periods (1 hour, 2 hours and 12 hours).
+For each time period, five plates of day-one animals were exposed to 50 ppm H2S, 150 ppm H2S or 7% O2 as a control group.
 Subsequently, the animals were immediately collected and rinsed three times with M9 buffer.
 After washing, the worm pellet was frozen in liquid nitrogen.
 Animals were homogenized using Bullet Blender (Next Advance) in the presence of Qiazol Lysis Reagent and 0.5mm Zirconia beads at 4°C. RNA was prepared using RNeasy Plus Universal Mini Kit (Qiagen).
-Six independent RNA samples were prepared for all different treatments.
+Six independent RNA samples were prepared for each condition.
 The 2100 Bioanalyzer instrument (Agilent) was used for the RNA quality control with a microfluidic chip specific for RNA (Agilent RNA 6000 Nano Kit).
 Then 1 μg of qualified RNA samples in RNase-free ddH2O was used for library preparation.
 Library was constructed and sequenced by Novogene.

 RNA-seq analysis